‘In the moment planning’ by Katherine Houghton at Early Years Staffroom and Louise Smith at All Play Matters.

 Why do most settings not do it then?
-Ofsted are not allowed to recommend or favor a certain approach and recently said: “It takes very highly skilled practitioners to make it (ITMP) work, they need a deep knowledge of the EYFS” Ofsted inspector, December 2018.
+Ofsted are not allowed to recommend or favor a certain approach to teaching and recently said: “It takes very highly skilled practitioners to make it (ITMP) work, they need a deep knowledge of the EYFS” Ofsted inspector, December 2018.

-However too many times inspectors have been in to ‘in the moment’ settings, not understanding what is happening, stating it is not adequate.
+However, I have heard that too many times inspectors have been in to an ‘in the moment’ settings, not understanding what is happening and stated that it is inadequate.
 It is true that people don’t like what they don’t understand.
 Many headteachers, without coming from an Early Years background, also do not understand it and therefore will not allow it either and insist teachers take the ‘safe option’ of pre-planned topic planning.

 Ofsted no longer tell us how to teach, nor what the balance of adult and child-led activities should look like in your setting, so you need to make sure that you adapt your planning to suit your setting.

 Recently I was surprised to find through a poll that only a few settings follow this approach and wanted to investigate why that was.
 I have also been asked to write a blog about in the moment planning, so with the help of Louise Smith at All Play Matters here it is.
 I hope this helps others to understand this approach better, know why many people don’t do it and how you can try it.

 A key aspect is ensuring others understand the approach.
 Practitioners need the confidence and skill to be able to articulate what they are doing to inspectors and why it works, essentially providing evidence and your own reflections as a practitioner.
 The audits created by the Early Years Staffroom can be a great support and a vital way to make the learning visible.

 If you would like to try this approach, here are some steps to properly embed in the moment planning effectively in your setting from Louise Smith at All Play Matters.